Model-based Drug Development / Overview

 - Fit further study into your schedule if you do not have the time to undertake a full master's course.

-- Study at a university ranked 5th in the UK for Pharmacy and Pharmacology (QS World University Rankings 2020).
+- Study at a university ranked 5th in the UK for Pharmacy (QS World University Rankings 2022).

 - Benefit from workshop sessions by applying the skills you develop to real-world data.

 For entry in the academic year beginning September 2023, the tuition fees are as follows:

 UK students (per annum): £1500 per 15 credits